Chapter 6 : Chapter VI

 Helena’s face flushed as Godric failed to come up with a response.
 “Do not tell her,” pleaded Helena.
 “I want her to remain unaware that I know.”

 After a moment’s pause, Godric nodded.
 He hated keeping secrets, particularly ones like this between a mother and daughter.
 But Helena was like a niece to him, and Rowena was one of his best friends; he didn’t want to hurt either of them.
 Telling Rowena would accomplish nothing.
 Keeping silent was the noble thing to do.

 Helena put a smile on her face again and continued walking down the corridor.
 Godric turned the corner towards the main hall, whereupon he saw Edith sneaking out of the gates with two cauldrons she clearly had just stolen from the Potions classroom.
 Behind her was Roland, also carrying cauldrons and a broomstick, and when he saw his father, his face took on a wide-eyed, guilty look.

 Godric confiscated the cauldrons and brought them back to Rowena’s Potions classroom, all the while wondering if many other cauldrons had been smuggled away for stealthy games of Creaothceann after classes.
 When he got to the classroom, the cauldron cabinets were emitting a high-pitched noise.
 Godric set the cauldrons down on a nearby table and stooped to investigate the cabinet door, and moments later Rowena entered the room as well.

-“Thanks,” she said, eyeing the retrieved cauldrons.
+“Thank you,” she said, eyeing the retrieved cauldrons.

 Rowena waved her wand and the sound died.
 “After simply locking the cabinets proved unsuccessful, I knew I had to do something else to ensure no cauldrons could be removed without my knowing about it.”